altairwei/CharacterCreator/README.md

 ## Contributions and Thanks

 - `N` was the initial author of this mod, with his blessing I ported the mod on MSL.
+- `Altair` for the Chinese translation.
+- `Pong` for the Russian translation.

 ## See also